xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 ## Proxy Options

->In **version 7.5+**, there are two types of proxy configurations: Authentication and System proxies.
+>In version 7.5+, there are two types of proxy configurations: Authentication and System proxies.
 Refer to [this document](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html) for further details.
 >
-> In **version 7.2+**, you can exclude proxy in **manual** configuration.
+> In version 7.2+, you can exclude proxy in **manual** configuration.
 >
-> In **version 7.0+**, you can pass proxy details via a request object in Web Service testing.
+> In version 7.0+, you can pass proxy details via a request object in Web Service testing.
 Refer to [this document](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html#pass-proxy-details-through-the-script) for further details.

 These proxy options must be used with `--config` parameter e.g. `--config -proxy.auth.option=MANUAL_CONFIG`.